kahshiu/webSinglePage/README.md

 # webSinglePage
-Portfolio of a single webpage, html.
-Styled using tailwindcss.
+Portfolio of a single page.
+Basic HTML and styled using tailwindcss.